 - Interest received from a saving bank account.

 The above was mentioned about the Non-resident.
 However, if a person is a resident earning the income in India as well as out of India, he shall be required to pay the taxes on both kinds of income i.e on Indian income and foreign income both.

-If you to know more about double taxation avoidance agreement then you can refer our previous article.
+If you to know more about the double taxation avoidance agreement then you can refer to our previous article.

 2. NRI cannot avail the benefit of basic exemption if he is having again from the term capital assets in India i.e. having a long term capital gain:

 Tax slab rate for a person being an individual aged less than 60 years or a person being Non-resident shall not be required to pay the taxes on the total income up to Rs.2,50,000.
-It means if the Non-resident is having the total income up to Rs.2,50,000 than he would not be required to file the income tax return.
+It means if the Non-resident is having a total income of up to Rs.2,50,000 then he would not be required to file the income tax return.

 However, if he is having a long term capital gain only, then such a basic exemption limit shall not be available to him.

 Note: In case, if his income is more than the basic exemption limit i.e. Rs.2.5 Lakh and the TDS has been deducted on the whole amount of tax amount if

 In simple words, a person is having again from long term capital assets shall not be eligible to take the benefit of the slab rate.
 However, this condition shall be applicable only when he is having the income only from the sale of long term capital assets and does not have any other income in India.